burakurer/bash-scripts/readme.md

-# Bu-Toolkit Script Installation Guide
+# Bash Scripts Installation Guide

-This guide will walk you through the installation and execution of the `bu-toolkit.sh` script.
+This guide will walk you through the installation and execution of the various Bash scripts available in this repository, including `bu-toolkit.sh`, `bu-clamav.sh`, and others.

 ## Prerequisites